Dogs need to be updated on DHLPP, Rabies, and Bordetella (Kennel Cough)

 The advantage of boarding your pet at an animal hospital is if your pet gets sick or has any physical problems, there is a veterinarian on the premise that can perform treatment.
 The disadvantage is that your pet may be exposed to other pets that are sick.
 At Brian's Kennels we have a better solution.
 We are structurally connected to an animal hospital, but they are in a separate building.
 This way we can offer full veterinary services and keep the animal hospital patients in a completely separate area.

-DUE TO THE COVID PANDEMIC HANCOCK ANIMAL HOSPITAL HAS VERY LIMITED HOURS.
+HANCOCK ANIMAL HOSPITAL HAS LIMITED HOURS.
 IF AN EMERGENCY HAPPENS TO ONE OF OUR FOUR LEGGED GUEST DURING THEIR STAY WE MAY HAVE TO SEEK OTHER ANIMAL HOSPITALS IN THE AREA FOR VETERINARY MEDICAL CARE.
-HOPEFULLY THINGS WILL BE BACK TO NORMAL SOON.